ChrisVilches/Collection-Sync/README.md

 Some examples where this mechanism would be useful:

 * Memo app that works offline, and updates remote database when it goes online.
-* Multiplatform app (desktop, smartphone, web app) which works offline (in mobile and desktop), and updates remote database when going online.
+* Multiplatform app (desktop, mobile, web app) which works offline (in mobile and desktop), and updates remote database when going online.
 When using the app in a different device, the new data is downloaded, making all devices up to date.

 ## Install